pelafustan/intro_html-challenge_04/README.md

 ## Context

-Third round, honey!.
-The objective of this challenge is create a brand new landing page about Iguanas, with all the wisdom gathered until now (display and float).
+Fourth round, Fight!.
+The objective of this challenge is create a landing page for a coupon discount offerer, using the grid system and classes offered by Bootstrap.

 ## View

-Lets see this marvellous `html` chunk [here.](https://pelafustan.github.io/challenge_03/)
+Lets check this outstanding `html` [here.](https://pelafustan.github.io/challenge_04/)

 ## Author